DataDog/dd-sdk-ios/docs/rum_collection/advanced_configuration.md

 ### Automatically track RUM errors

-All "error" and "critical" logs send with `Logger` are automatically reported as RUM errors and linked to the current RUM view:
+All "error" and "critical" logs sent with `Logger` are automatically reported as RUM errors and linked to the current RUM view:
 ```swift
 let logger = Logger.builder.build()